 - cd/: Takes you to the entire system’s root directory

-For example: Suppose we need to locate the phrase “our orders” in an HTML file named “order-listing.html”.
+For example, suppose we need to locate the phrase “our orders” in an HTML file named “order-listing.html”.

-Then the command will be as follows:
+The command would then be as follows:

 $ grep “our orders” order-listing.html